 She has been a member of various UK and international committees and technical groups, including Comic Relief’s International Grants Committee, and has served on the boards of the charities Hope and Homes for Children and PEAS (Promoting Equality in African Schools).

-Celia is a visiting lecturer at King’s College London and a senior visiting research fellow at the University of Reading.
+Celia is Strategic Lead (Livelihoods) at the Walker Institute, University of Reading, and supervises PhD students at King’s College London and at the University of Reading.